- Mollusc Biology and Ecology

-Dr O’Connor is a Principal Research Scientist at the Port Stephens Fisheries Institute (PSFI) and has 30 years’ experience in aquaculture research.
+Dr O’Connor is a Senior Principal Research Scientist at the Port Stephens Fisheries Institute (PSFI) and has over 30 years experience in aquaculture research.
 He has worked on a variety programs ranging from algal culture to the development of production techniques for molluscs such as oysters (edible and pearl), scallops, mussels and clams.
 Currently, a great deal of his research focuses on increasing the quantity, variety and quality of shellfish available in NSW.
-In particular, he works closely with a number of Universities to use cutting edge science to improve the supply and quality of the State’s iconic, Sydney rock oyster.
+In particular, he works closely with Universities to use cutting edge science to improve the supply and quality of the State’s iconic, Sydney rock oyster.

 - Sydney rock oyster breeding